 What To Think About When Selecting a College Theatre Program

-If you've been selected to your dream school and it's the only place you want to go, then you won't have an issue.
-However, for those of you who've been admitted to multiple fantastic theatre schools, you've got some deciding to do.
+Once you've been selected to your dream school and it's the only place you want to go, then you won't have an issue.
+However, for those of you who might be admitted to multiple fantastic theatre schools, you've got some deciding to do.
 As a theatrical blogger, it's only this time of year when my worlds of theatre and my decade of college admissions experience collide.

 So, here are some factors to think about before you make your college deposits.